 Malloreddus pasta is a small, ridged semolina pasta from Sardinia.
 People often call it Sardinian gnocchetti because of its small, pillowy size, but Malloreddus pasta is made from durum semolina and water, not potatoes.

-This pasta holds sauce in its grooves, so every bite of Malloreddus pasta delivers texture and flavor together.
+This pasta holds sauce in its grooves, so every bite of Malloreddus delivers texture and flavor.
 In this article, you will learn where Malloreddus pasta comes from, how to cook it, and why it deserves a permanent place on your table.

 For quick context on regional pasta types, see Encyclopaedia Britannica and Eataly.